 Enrichment clubs facilitated after school: As above.
 EEF research also concludes that additional exposure to the arts, outdoor learning and sports, can lead to an additional 4 months progress.
-Staff incentive to run clubs - release time provided and covered by supply Average of four staff members released per term. £166 per day = £1992 1,6 SATs Gardening Music and sports clubs - all offered to PP children first. £1322 spent on funding PP pupils.
+Staff incentive to run clubs - release time provided and covered by supply Average of four staff members released per term. £166 per day 1,6 Three clubs a week on average Cooking x 2 Art Film Football / multi sports (SP P Funds) SATs Gardening Music and sports clubs - all offered to PP children first. £1322 spent on funding PP pupils.
 Continuation of three clubs a week.
 Phonics.
 Talkboost Writing for pleasure Reading SATS boosters Football Multi sports Dance Gardening Arts and Crafts Homework club Coding Cooking Pupil voice has requested a football team, gymnastics and dance.
 These will be a focus for 2023 - 2024 Development of the forest school and CPD for a Forest School Leader.
 As above.
-Development of forest school - to ensure safety and inclusive of equipment. http://outdoorcitizens.uk/wp-content/uploads/2018/10/Education-Endowment-Foundation.pdf £5000 allocated Leader CPD - £750 1,6 to the following year - not all work completed; it is in progress.
-Trees have been cut back/removed and the ground has been levelled.
+Development of forest school - to ensure safety and inclusive of equipment. http://outdoorcitizens.uk/wp-content/uploads/2018/10/Education-Endowment-Foundation.pdf £1000 allocated Leader CPD - £750 1,6 to the following year - Trees have been cut back/removed and the ground has been levelled.
 The pond has been cleared and the raised areas a made safe.
 Cranes have moved the large container to maximize space.
-Reception pupils have been able to take part in forest school sessions with a qualified leader.
-We have provided CPD for our own leader - this
+Reception pupils have been able to take part on forest school sessions with a qualified leader.
+We have provided CPD for our own leader - this is now 50% complete and will continue next year.

-is now 100% complete.

 Attendance clinics for specific target families.
 Release time for attendance lead to monitor and liaise with attendance team and Early Help support.
 Instil £2160 Salary of attendance team: £72.5 PER WEEK £2380.95 Magic Breakfasts for all children. £1000 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 Evidence to support targeting attendance also available on the EEF guidance 2 Attendance outcomes were good ref Ofsted.
 Still working on PA Renewing provision for next year.
 Attendance - both PA and whole school attendance is now improving and is in line and better than national.
 95% attendance 17% PA This will continue next year with a new policy focusing on days missed opposed to percentages.
 Magic breakfasts ensure children are school ready and reduces poor behaviour.
 Pupils request extra breakfasts highlighting that bagels are enjoyed by all.
 These will continue next year.

-Total £27,123.15
+Total £18,539.00

-Total budgeted cost: £ 90,794.77
+Total budgeted cost: £ 90,210